|

 south side of Long Island, from Quogue to Mastic, as a Probationer, until

-Smith, John Brewster, and Barnabas Ryder appeared before the Presbytery
+Brewster, and Barnabas Ryder appeared before the Presbytery in behalf of

-in behalf of the people of Mastick, Fire place (Brookhaven), the Moriches,
+the people of Mastick, Fire place (Brookhaven), the Moriches, etc. In the

-etc. In the result the Presbytery released Greenman from his appointment
+result the Presbytery released Greenman from his appointment at Moriches.

-mentioned preacher was Abner Reeve, of Southold, who began his labors in
+preacher was Abner Reeve, of Southold, who began his labors in 1754.
+On June

-Beach), by their committee (John Brewster and John Jessup) laid before
+by their committee (John Brewster and John Jessup) laid before the Presbytery

-the Presbytery their desire to ordain and install Mr. Reeve as pastor.
+their desire to ordain and install Mr. Reeve as pastor.
+However, no action

 On October

-Mr. Reeve's having "fallen foully into the awful sin of drunkenness, and
+Reeve's having "fallen foully into the awful sin of drunkenness, and requested

-requested his dismissal."
+his dismissal."
 Reeve fully acknowledged his shortcomings.
-His
+His confession

-confession was reduced to writing and ordered to be publicly read in all
+was reduced to writing and ordered to be publicly read in all the churches

-the churches and congregations under the care of Presbytery.
-But it was
+and congregations under the care of Presbytery.
+But it was not until 1763

-not until 1763 that the pastoral relations were dissolved.
-Shortly after
+that the pastoral relations were dissolved.
+Shortly after this Westhampton

-this Westhampton appears as a separate congregation and Moriches is now
+appears as a separate congregation and Moriches is now associated with Brookhaven.

-the Rev. David Rose became minister of the church, to continue in this
+Rev. David Rose became minister of the church, to continue in this capacity

-capacity until his death in 1799, with the exception of the years when
+until his death in 1799, with the exception of the years when the Revolution

-the Revolution was taking place.
-For those seven "burdensome and ruinous"
+was taking place.
+For those seven "burdensome and ruinous" years British

-years British troops held the churches on Long Island captive, churches
+troops held the churches on Long Island captive, churches were demolished

-were demolished and public worship was very largely suspended.
-Pastors
+and public worship was very largely suspended.
+Pastors and other prominent

-and other prominent men were driven away.
+men were driven away.
 Presbytery did not meet.
-It required
+It required a generation after

 virtue and prosperty."

-all these years the congregation had been meeting in private homes and
+these years the congregation had been meeting in private homes and the school

-the school house, having no building of its own.
-After the death of Mr.
+house, having no building of its own.
+After the death of Mr. Rose in 1799

-Rose in 1799 the Presbyterian element seems to have died out and lost its
+the Presbyterian element seems to have died out and lost its identity for

 The first